Times Type 2 Diabetic Resources

 Blood Sugar 101 Read this site first.
 It is the most useful site I have come across for accurate, practical knowledge on managing type 2 diabetes.
 It is a lay person's site, not written by doctors and others with a vested interested in the Diabetic Industrial Complex.
 Yes, it is true.
 Diabetes is big money and one of the things I've learned is that money can distort the advice people give diabetes.
 That's why we need to test our blood sugar regularly, not just in the morning, but also after eating.
 This site recommends testing one and two hours after you eat, and recording that info so that over time you can learn what to eat and what not to eat.
 So all dietary advice must be tested, literally.

-Linda's Low Carb Recipes If the low carb movement has saints, Linda Genaw is certainly one of them.
+Linda's Low Carb Recipes If the low carb movement had saints, Linda Genaw would certainly be one of them.
 This site has the most amazing collection of low carb comfort food recipes.
 How about Low Carb Lemon Squares?
 Mashed Cauliflower with Caramelized Onions?
 Cheesy Hamburger and Broccoli Casserole?
 She includes reviews with the recipes.
 My impression is that she has prepared every recipe there.
 Each recipe includes nutrition info.

 Divaliscious low carb recipes http://divaliciousrecipes.com/